NeuroVault/neurovault.github.io/_posts/2016-05-20-super-long-article.md

 The mission was simple: to provide a place where researchers can publicly store and share unthresholded statistical maps, parcellations, and atlases produced by MRI and PET studies.

-*The reason?* Neuroimaging studies are expensive, but they're often underpowered, and statistical results are summarized into static figures and thresholded peak coordinates buried in articles, discarding a wide range of valuable information.
-Although the field of neuroimaging has significantly advanced since 2013--with notably larger *and* deeper samples becoming more common-- the core mission of NeuroVault to enable public sharing of neuroimaging results remains equally relevant.
+*The reason?* Neuroimaging studies are expensive, but they're often underpowered, and statistical results are summarized into figures and thresholded peak coordinates, discarding valuable information.
+Although the field of neuroimaging has significantly advanced since 2013--with notably larger *and* deeper samples becoming more common-- the core mission of NeuroVault to enable public sharing of neuroimaging results remains relevant as ever.

 As an attendee of that hackathon in Boulder (in fact, it was my very first one!), I'm happy to say that nearly 11 years later, **NeuroVault is very much alive and well**.
 NeuroVault is visited by *nearly 30,000 users a year*, and boasts a *staggering 269,934 images* contributed by 3,216 unique users!

-I want to take some time to dive into this wealth of data to understand it, and ask *in what ways NeuroVault has succeeded, and how we can continue to improve the platform to make sure the next decade of data sharing is even better than the last*.
+I want to take some time to dive into this wealth of data to understand the state of NeuroVault a decade later, and ask **in what ways NeuroVault has succeeded**, and **how we can improve the platform** to make ensure the next decade of neuroimaging data sharing is even more successful.

-Now let's dive into some numbers!
+Let's dive into some numbers!

 ### What has been uploaded to NeuroVault?

+#### Collections

-The first image was uploaded to NeuroVault on June 6th, 2013, featuring the statistical maps of "Escaping the here and now: Evidence for a role of the default mode network in perceptually decoupled thought" by Smallwood et al.
+The [oldest collection](https://neurovault.org/collections/2/) uploaded to NeuroVault dates from June 6th, 2013 and featuring the statistical maps of "Escaping the here and now: Evidence for a role of the default mode network in perceptually decoupled thought" by [Smallwood et al. (2013)](https://www.sciencedirect.com/science/article/abs/pii/S1053811912011895?via%3Dihub).

 Since then, the number of collections uploaded to NeuroVault has steadily increased, reaching a peak in 2023 with 778 collections uploaded.
-Although only around 15% of collections of are associated with the DOI of a published article, this figure is dragged down by the most recent years (scientific articles are slow to be published) and incomplete meta-data which I'll come back to this later.

 ![collections_by_year](../images/01_collections_by_year.png)

+Note that although only 15% of collections of are associated with a published article DOI, this figure is dragged the time it takes to publish scientific articles, and and incomplete meta-data.
+I'll come back to this point soon.

+#### Images

-The number of images uploaded per year varies much more, reaching a peak in 2021 with 60,441 images.
-A majority of images are annotated using the Cognitive Atlas Ontology, for both Task and Contrast IDs (see the Cognitive Atlas website for more information), providing critical meta-data for subsequent re-use.
+The number of images uploaded per year varies much more, reaching a peak in 2021 with 60,441 images!
+A majority of images are annotated using the [Cognitive Atlas](cognitiveatlas.org) Ontology, for both Task and Contrast IDs, providing critical meta-data for subsequent re-use.

 ![images_by_year](../images/03_images_by_year.png)

 Unsurprisingly, the vast majority of images of NeuroVault are "fMRI-BOLD", with other modalities comprising a small minority.
-Perhaps future iterations of NeuroVault should increase outreach to other neuroimaging communities.

 ![modalities](../images/07_images_by_maptype.png)